-5.8 Restriction on Sails
+5.7 Restriction on Sails

-5.8.1 New Sails may only be ordered from a sailmaker appointed to the Class.
-Subject to the new ownership exceptions (see below), sails shall not be purchased at intervals of less than three years or after a boat has sailed 90 starts, whichever is the sooner.
+5.7.1 New Sails may only be ordered from a sailmaker appointed to the Class.
+Subject to the new ownership exceptions (see below), sails shall not be replaced at intervals of less than three years or after a boat has sailed 90 starts, whichever is the sooner.

-5.8.2 New Ownership Exceptions
+5.7.2 New Ownership Exceptions

 Upon any genuine change of ownership of a boat involving at least 50% of the shares in the boat, and with written permission from the Class committee.
-A new set of sails may be purchased and the 3yr/90 race limit shall apply from the date of that purchase or
+A new set of sails may be used and the 3yr/90 race limit shall apply from the date of that use or

-5.8.3 A maximum of two suits of sails may be purchased within two years of the notification of that change of ownership to the Class but no further replacement sails may be purchased at an interval less than four years or after the boats has sailed 145 starts from the receipt of the first set of sails.
+5.7.3 A maximum of two suits of sails may be used within two years of the notification of that change of ownership to the Class but no further replacement sails may be used at an interval less than four years or after the boats has sailed 145 starts from the receipt of the first set of sails.
 This rule shall also apply on the purchase of a new boat.

-5.8.4 Measurement
+5.7.4 Measurement